Algerian Mchewek

 - 1/2 spoon of pure vanilla extract

-- 2 eggs (maybe more depending of the quality of your almond powder)
+- 2 eggs (more or less depending of the quality of your almond powder).
+I used 1 egg and 1/2.

 - 1 egg white